Black-collared lovebird

-The black-collared lovebird (Agapornis swindernianus) also known as Swindern's lovebird is a small, 13.5 cm (5 inch) long, African parrot in the genus Agapornis and belongs to the Agapornithinae family.
+The black-collared lovebird (Agapornis swindernianus) also known as Swindern's lovebird is a small, 13.5 cm (5 inch) long, African parrot in the genus Agapornis and belongs to the Agapornithinae subfamily.
 The black-collared lovebird is widespread across the African tropical closed rainforest.
 It is a mostly green parrot with black band on the back of its neck, and a dark greyish-black bill.
 Both sexes are similar.
 It is rarely kept in captivity because of its dietary requirement for a native fig.

 Description

 It is a mostly green parrot with black-collared nape, brownish red chest, greyish black bill, yellow iris and grey feet.
 Both sexes are similar.
 More specifically, the head is mostly green, with a yellow neck and a narrow black hind collar.
 Its bottom is a royal dark blue, and the rest of its upper body is dark green.
 The Agapornis swindernianus has soft black feathers and orange-red markings on its outer tail feathers.
 The two sexes are similar in their coloring.
 The young birds do not have the distinct black collar.
 The Dutch professor Theodore van Swinderen from the University of Groningen named the black-collared lovebird in 1820.
 The bird gets its name from the 'collar', identifiable from black feathers around its neck that resembles a collared shape.
 The zenkeri extension of the species contains a blood-orange stripe underneath its distinct collar.